 Universal fixtures in any 2D or 3D engine, splines are commonly employed for camera animation, object trajectory planning, and more.
 This covers the mathematical basis of Bézier splines and useful comparisons with other spline representations (like Catmull-Rom & B-Splines)

-A short but concise article on the foundations of common tweening curves found in most animation libraries.
+A short but concise article on the foundations of common curves found in animation toolkits.